johncrimmins/comm/README.md

 # Comm

-Build a modern, cross‑platform messaging app with real‑time sync, offline persistence, group chats, and AI features — in minutes with Expo Go.
+Comm is a, cross‑platform messaging app with real‑time sync, offline persistence, group chats, and AI features.
+You can deploy it in minutes with Expo Go.

 ## Why Comm